Wellsite-Navigator/version-generator/DEVELOPMENT.md

 ### Publishing to npm Registry

-The package is automatically published to the npm registry when a new release is created on GitHub.
+The package is automatically published to the npm registry on every push.
 The publish workflow is defined in `.github/workflows/publish.yml`.

 To publish manually: